amplitude/amplitude-docs/content/collections/sections/en/session-replay.md

 * Skip forward and backwards by 10-second increments
 * Speed up and down
 * Skip periods of inactivity
+* Navigate to the standalone replay page and watch with event sync
 * Copy and share the replay's URL

 The user’s cursor movement displays as a red line, and masked HTML elements appear as a series of asterisks.
 Session Replay shows the timestamp of the session as it occurred.